 involved a mixed contingent fee combining an hourly rate with a

 percentage of the res and determined that there is

 nothing that specifically prohibits a mixed fee as long as the

 resulting total fee is reasonable.

-Does the retainer agreement clearly indicate that the costs
+Does the fee agreement clearly indicate that the costs

 are the client's obligation and are not contingent?